mingzilla/video-resource/2026-01-16_web_data_processing/08/08_verification.md

-## Verify Generation
+# Verify Generation

+- Verifying Quality
+- Verifying Structure,Accuracy -> Extraction
+- Verify Suitable Input Text Length

-# Compare 4 Items - Verifying Quality
+## Compare 4 Items - Verifying Quality

 - cleaning: Is clean text good or not - does it lose important info?
 - generating: Is clean text generating better results or not